Introduction

 - The curator MAY add annotations or comments

 Transition to APPROVED: The curator MAY approve the Deposition.
-Before approval, the ArchiveNode MUST verify that all required SemanticGuarantees are satisfied.

 Transition to DRAFT: The curator MAY request changes from the depositor.